 A smarter method than being a big earner is taking your money and accumulating assets with it.
 The government has already taxed your income once with the standard income tax.
-The good thing is there are legal ways to avoid high taxation with your investments.
+The good thing is there are legal ways to avoid high taxation on your investments.

 You live in one house unit and then rent out the second unit.
-So not only do you collect income from the second unit, but that in many cases covers the majority, if not all, of your mortgage.
+So not only do you collect income from the second unit, but that, in many cases, covers the majority, if not all, of your mortgage.
 But you can also use this as a business or corporation for specific tax write-offs.

-Instead of buying a single-family home or renting to increase your financial I.Q., you need to focus on increasing your knowledge in accounting, investing in markets, and understanding the law.
+Instead of buying a single-family home or renting to increase your financial I.Q., you need to focus on growing your knowledge in accounting, investing in markets, and understanding the law.
 Do not let people deter you from utilizing legal tax loopholes.
 After all, you’re risking money with the investment and often benefiting the community.

 Chapter 5: The rich invent money

 You will learn to identify better business opportunities, better properties to invest in, and better stocks to purchase over time.
 Take the next step, and don’t fear losing a welcome risk.
 How do you do it?
-Start by paying yourself first practice frugality.
+Start by paying yourself first to practice frugality.
 If you start today, this can happen within the next few years.

-The author is necessarily talking about finding an opportunity that everyone else has missed, how to raise money, and how to organize smart people.
+The author is talking about finding an opportunity everyone else has missed, how to raise money, and how to organize smart people.
 So he’s talking about syndicating deals, getting in with quote-unquote, smart money, and relying on traditional investments.